sbw70/verification-constraints/modules/artifact-exchange/README.md

 ---

-## License
+## Licensing

-Proprietary.
-All rights reserved.
+This module is not released under the Apache 2.0 license applied to the repository root.

-Commercial licensing available.
+Commercial licensing terms apply.

+Non-commercial research evaluation may be available upon request.